scylladb/scylladb/docs/operating-scylla/security/authorization.rst

 Permissions
 ~~~~~~~~~~~

-Permissions on resources are granted to users; there are several different types of resources in Scylla, and each type
+Permissions on resources are granted to users; there are several different types of resources in ScyllaDB, and each type
 is modelled hierarchically:

 - The hierarchy of Data resources, Keyspaces, and Tables has the structure ``ALL KEYSPACES`` -> ``KEYSPACE`` ->